AndrewDzzz/YAA-CAPTCHA/README.md

 **AI generates question → AI answers → AI evaluates answer → Output result**

+**Important:** This CAPTCHA is **designed for AI agents to pass**.
+Humans are not expected to pass it.
+The test is an AI-to-AI verification: only responses that match what the evaluator AI considers “AI-generated” receive PASS.
+It is the inverse of a human CAPTCHA — here, passing means “you are AI.”

+We know human users might use AI to pass too; either way, they are using AI.

 The system is for research on AI access behavior and automated interaction verification.

 ---